At the Project:

 - Birds have much more complex and efficient respiratory systems, in which a

-direction, not back and forth like ours.
-Birds' one-way flow allows them to
+not back and forth like ours.
+Birds' one-way flow allows them to extract almost all

 - Bird lungs do not have tiny dead-end sacs like ours for gas exchange.
 Instead,

 air flows through tubes in bird lungs called "parabronchi," where oxygen and

 carbon dioxide are exchanged across the walls of microscopic capillaries.